 Return on investment is a focal point in real estate investing.
 We’re always crunching numbers to see if a new property will meet our return criteria, and analyzing whether or not it makes sense to renovate.
 The fact of the matter is if you are a real estate investor, you’re likely spending a good amount of money on your properties.

 Affiliate Disclaimer: Some links in this post are affiliate links, meaning I may earn a small commission if you use my link.
 I only recommend products/services that I’ve found to be useful myself.

 Over the years I’ve been looking for opportunities to benefit from our high spending, especially on expenses where we can’t get a return on investment.
 For example, I cannot charge one of my tenant’s higher rent if I have to buy them a new refrigerator.
 It just doesn’t work that way.
-So, I instead focus on finding ways to get a return on that spend in other ways…
+So, I instead focus on finding ways to get a return on that investment (spend) in other ways…

 In addition to the expenses for our rental properties, we have regular living expenses such as groceries, utility bills, gas, etc. that are necessary to everyday life.
 In this article, I’ll share all of the ways I’ve found to achieve a return on investment (or rather a return on spend) for everyday items that don’t require spending a ton of time or clipping coupons.